last-war/last-war/README.md

-- 👋 Hi, I’m @last-war
+- 👋 Hi, I’m @last-war aka Andrii Maibrodskiy
-- 👀 I’m interested in ...
+- 👀 I’m interested in FAST API and Data Science projects
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently do some pet Python project.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me [linedin](https://www.linkedin.com/in/andriy-maibrodskiy/)

 <!---
 last-war/last-war is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.